davestewart/davestewart-site-old/content/blog/programming/command-line-guide/index.md

 ---
 title: A Web Developer's Guide to the Command Line
-description: A comprehensive guide to mastering the Unix command line for web developers—from fundamental concepts to advanced techniques, customization, and shell selection.
+description: A comprehensive guide to mastering the Unix command line for web developers—from fundamental concepts to advanced techniques, customisation, and shell selection.
-date: 2025-12-18
+_date: 2025-12-18
+draft: true
 ---

 # A Web Developer's Guide to the Command Line

 ## Intro

-If you're a web developer, you probably spend most of your time in your IDE clicking through GUIs, and running the occasional `npm install`.
-But every time you need to batch-rename files, debug a deployment script, or automate something tedious, you're probably Googling or asking AI and copying and pasting commands you don't understand.

-I was the same, and these days increasingly leaning on Claude to do the work for me, but I reached an inflection point where I realized I needed to understand the command line better if I wanted to be more effective and autonomous.

-**So that's what this guide is for.**
+If you're a web developer without have a solid grasp of the command line, you're not alone.

+Recently, I've turned from Google to Claude to help me write commands and scripts to get things done, but doing this I realised I didn't really understand the fundamentals of how the command line actually works, so rather than just asking for commands, I changed my approach and began to ask more foundational questions.
-It's the result of a multiple rounds of questioning and editing between Claude and I, going from basics to advanced topics, with ample context, examples, and explanations; assuming nothing, whilst attempting to be exhaustive.

-You will probably recognise many of the commands and patterns, even if you're not familiar with them.
-As such, this guide aims to be a one-stop-shop for web developers wanting to get comfortable and confident with the command line.
+This guide is the result of multiple sessions of questioning and editing with [Claude](https://claude.ai), attempting to cover everything from the very basics to advanced topics, with ample context, examples, and explanations.
+It aims to be exhaustive, yet intuitive; a "one-stop shop" for web developers wanting to get comfortable and confident with the command line.

-By the end, you won't be a Unix wizard, but you'll be comfortable enough to stop googling "how to recursively delete node_modules" and start actually understanding what `find . -name "node_modules" -type d -prune -exec rm -rf {} +` does (and why it's better than `rm -rf **/node_modules`).
+By the end you'll know enough to stop googling "how to recursively delete node_modules" and actually understand what `find . -name "node_modules" -type d -prune -exec rm -rf {} +` does, and why it's better than `rm -rf **/node_modules`!

 Let's dive in.

 ## Contents

+This is a long, one-page guide, but each section has its own table of contents for easy navigation.

 <NavToc
   type="list"